 A Discussion with Bishop John Bryson Chane

 Background: Speaking with Katherine Marshall, Bishop Chane reflected on his long history of engagement with the values underlying the Olympic Games.
 The context was the June 2012 WFDD co-sponsored symposium on the topic in London, shortly before the London 2012 Games.
-Chane’s involvement dates from his role as a chaplain to the 1980 Lake Placid Winter Olympic Games and has involved various engagements with both the US and the International Olympic Committees and their Academies.
+Chane’s involvement dates from his role as a chaplain to the 1980 Lake Placid Winter Olympic Games and has involved various engagements with both the U.S. and the International Olympic Committees and their Academies.
 He stresses the core values that inspired the ancient games that included honesty, a celebration of perfection and athletic achievement, and at least a temporary peace among the city states of ancient Greece.
 Arts, culture, and religion were central to the ancient Olympic Games.
 Today several of these values are still alive as ideals.
 But the legacy of a manly toughening and preparedness for war influenced by the modern day founder of the Olympic Movement, Baron Pierre de Coubertin, still lingers.
 Intense expressions of nationalism, as seen through the lense of intense competition for medal counts, tend to dominate the modern Olympic Games.
-Unlike the ancient games, moral issues today such as the use of performance enhancing drugs and the huge influence that money has on the Games of the 21st Century challenge the integrity of the Olympic Movement.
+Unlike the ancient games, moral issues today, such as the use of performance enhancing drugs and the huge influence that money has on the Games of the twenty-first century, challenge the integrity of the Olympic movement.

 How did you get involved with the Olympics in the first place?